riodelphino/zk-snacks-explorer.nvim/README.md

 > [!Note]
 > Sorting is available for both Node and Item in `zk-explorer`.

+> [!Warning]
+> For now, sorters don't work correctly when searching with the `/` key.
+> Only the default sort works properly.

 There are two ways to define sorting.